The Best Ski Resorts for Night Skiing in North America

 Boyne Mountain, Michigan

-Founded in 1947 by Everett Kirchner, Boyne Resorts is now the third largest mountain resort company in North America.
-Night skiing at Boyne Mountain runs December until mid-March (weather dependent) from 5-9 p.m. on select dates.
+Founded in 1947 by Everett Kirchner, Boyne Resorts is now the third-largest mountain resort company in North America.
+Night skiing at Boyne Mountain, boasting the most night skiing terrain in Michigan, runs from December until mid-March (weather dependent) from 5-9 p.m. on select dates.
 See the complete list of dates here.
 Trails are serviced by the Meadows Doppelmayr Quad.
-The Highlands, Boyne Mountain’s sister resort, offers night skiing Wednesday to Saturday until 9 p.m.
+The Highlands, Boyne Mountain’s sister resort, offers night skiing on select nights until 9 p.m.
 Note that tickets are not interchangeable.

 » View Boyne Mountain Lodging Options